ohnotnow/sentrybot/README.md

 ## Features

 - Connects to a Sentry MCP server to list and call tools.
-- Interacts with Anthropic Claude (via `AsyncAnthropic`) to generate responses.
+- Interacts with Anthropic Claude to generate responses (you need an `ANTHROPIC_API_KEY`).
 - Provides two slash-style commands:
   - **!ask**: Ask Claude a question about Sentry events/data.
   - **!status**: Check Sentry connection status and tool availability.
-- Graceful startup and shutdown with proper logging.
+- Also acts as a general chatbot and is aware of the sentry MCP tools.

 ---